kibade/samba-ad-dc/Disaster Recovery Guide.md

 1. **Setup File Server** - Ensure you have a BASE Linux Install, with `rsync` and a text editor installed.
 Include the instructions for setting up DHCP, and hand out the District DNS servers to the clients.
 2. **Virtualbox Headless Setup** - We need to get the Virtualbox Hypervisor available.
 3. At this point, follow the instructions below to get your backed-up Domain Controller (dc2) online:
 	1. Contact Morris and/or Ming to `rsync` your DC's image to your newly built server.
-Place the files in `/home/vboxuser/`, recreating the exact folder struture you had before.
+Place the files in `/home/vboxuser/`, recreating the exact folder structure you had before.
 	2. Ensure that file permissions are correct.
 All the files within `vboxuser` are owned by both the user and group, `vboxuser`, with full permissions.
 	3. Login as `vboxuser`, using the `su - -s/bin/bash vboxuser` command as `root`.
 Your bash prompt should change itself to be a dollar sign (`$`), and the username should read `vboxuser`.
 	4. Run `vboxmanage list vms`.
 Ensure you see dc2-vm listed.
 If you do, run it by executing `vboxheadless --startvm "dc2-vm"`.
 This will tell you what port the VRDP port is, and you can connect using that port with Remote Desktop.